 *This value is paid directly to the retreat center on the first day of the training

-The number of places is limited, so we advise your registration as soon as possible.
+The number of places is limited to 24 participants, so we advise your registration as soon as possible.

 To register in the retreat: